Vaccination in Brazil: Routine vaccinations

 Seasonal influenza vaccines are freely available once a year for those above 60 years of age, first responders, security personnel, postpartum women and to those with select health conditions.
-Adults also have access to the Hepatitis B, human papillomavirus (HPV), and Yellow Fever vaccines.
+Adults also have access to the Hepatitis B, human papillomavirus (HPV), Yellow Fever and COVID-19 vaccines.

 Economics

 Since 2008 there has been much more research in Brazil on the economic costs and benefits of vaccination programs.
 A 2014 study found favorable benefits of the HPV vaccine in Brazil while also explaining that economically the consequences are not simple to explain.
 A 2012 study considered the financial costs and health benefits of providing hepatitis A vaccines nationally to children in Brazil.

 Other issues

 A 2020 review of social research on vaccination in Latin America found that about half of the research papers were about Brazil.

 A review of meningococcal vaccine use in Brazil from 2005 to 2017 found that the vaccination program lowered the number of cases of the disease while also the number of deaths from the disease did not change much.

 In 2018 Brazil began a large campaign to provide about 70 million people with the yellow fever vaccine.